Bykle Municipality: Geography

-Bykle sits in the northern part of the Setesdalen valley.
-It is bordered to the north by Vinje municipality and to the east by Tokke municipality both of which are in Telemark county.
-It is bordered to the south by Valle and Sirdal municipality, both in Agder county.
-It is bordered in the southwest by Sandnes municipality and in the west by Hjelmeland and Suldal municipalities-all in Rogaland county.
+Bykle Municipality sits in the northern part of the Setesdalen valley.
+It is bordered to the north by Vinje Municipality and to the east by Tokke Municipality (both of which are in Telemark county).
+It is bordered to the south by Valle Municipality and Sirdal Municipality (both in Agder county).
+It is bordered in the southwest by Sandnes Municipality and in the west by Hjelmeland Municipality and Suldal Municipality (both in Rogaland county).

 There are many lakes that are located within the mountainous municipality including Blåsjø, Botsvatn, Hartevatnet, Holmavatnet, Ormsavatnet, Reinevatn, Skyvatn, Store Urevatn, Svartevatnet, and Vatndalsvatnet, and Ytre Storevatnet.

-The Setesdalsheiene mountain range runs through the municipality, including the tallest mountain in that range, Sæbyggjenuten at 1507 m.
+The Setesdalsheiene mountain range runs through the municipality, including the tallest mountain in that range, Sæbyggjenuten at 1506.83 m, the highest point in the municipality.
 The Byklestigen pass is a torturous trail up a steep cliff face.
-Until the 1870s, it was the only route to reach Bykle from the middle Setesdal valley to the south.
+Until the 1870s, it was the only route to reach Bykle Municipality from the middle Setesdal valley to the south.
 It runs above the river Otra and was the site of numerous accidents on the hazardous route.
 The eastern side of the valley (and the municipal/county border) is lined by the mountains Gråsteinsnosi, Brandsnutene, Svolhusgreini, Sæbyggjenuten, and Støylsdalsnutene.
 The western side of the valley (and the municipal/county border) is lined by the mountains Storhellernuten, Skyvassnuten, Sveigen, and Kaldafjellet.
 The southern border of the municipality is marked by the mountain Steinheii.
 The mountains Urevassnutene, Djuptjønnuten, Snjoheinuten, and Kvervetjønnuten mark the highlands in the southwestern part of the municipality, northwest of the village of Bykle.